killerducky/killerducky.github.io/mahjong/intro.md

 * [Mahjong Soul](https://mahjongsoul.yo-star.com) aka MJS
   * Do the tutorial (Right side, 3rd icon = graduation cap)
   * For your first games:
-    *  Try for a normal 4 groups of 3 and a pair
+    *  Try for a normal 5 group hand (pair plus four melds of 3)
     *  Ignore the Chii, Pon, and Kan buttons
        *  This guarantees your hand will be able to Riichi = Yaku = qualify
     *  When the Riichi button appears, click it and the computer will recommend a discard